For Kindergarten Students Since 2006

 The major component of our Literacy Program is the individual tutoring of children who are identified as having fewer literacy skills than expected.
 Children identified for the tutoring program may need help in any of the following areas: Concepts of Print, Phonemic Awareness (rhyming, blending, segmenting), Letter Identification, Letter-Sound Association (phonics), and Sight Words.
 Students are also assessed using the Developmental Reading Assessment (DRA) to see how well they use all the above skills to read and comprehend.

-Contact us to become a tutor: Tutors work with children on Tuesday afternoons and/or Thursday mornings or afternoons.
+Contact us to become a tutor: Tutors work mornings or afternoons.
 Most tutors work with two students each day in back-to-back 30-minute sessions.
 Both regular tutors and substitute tutors are needed throughout the school year.
-By participating as tutors in the Grant Street Literacy Program, volunteers help struggling children increase their literacy skills and gain confidence as learners.
+By participating as tutors in the Literacy Program, volunteers help struggling children increase their literacy skills and gain confidence as learners.